-As part of the standard, the employer is required to notify in writing each employee whose blood lead level exceeds 40 $\mu$ g/100 g.
-In addition each such employee is to be informed that the standard requires medical removal with MRP benefits, discussed below, when an employee's blood lead level exceeds the above defined limits.
+As part of the interim standard, the employer is required to notify in writing each employee whose blood lead level exceeds 40 [mu] g/dl.
+In addition each such employee is to be informed that the standard requires medical removal with MRP benefits, discussed below, when an employee's blood lead level exceeds the above defined limit.

-In addition to the above blood lead level criteria, temporary worker removal may also take place as a result of medical determinations and recommendations.
+In addition to the above blood lead level criterion, temporary worker removal may also take place as a result of medical determinations and recommendations.
 Written medical opinions must be prepared after each examination pursuant to the standard.
-If the examining physician includes a medical finding, determination or opinion that the employee has a medical condition which places the employee at increased risk of material health impairment from exposure to lead, then the employee must be removed from exposure to lead at or above the action level.
+If the examining physician includes a medical finding, determination or opinion that the employee has a medical condition which places the employee at increased risk of material health impairment from exposure to lead, then the employee must be removed from exposure to lead at or above 30 [mu]g/m3.
 Alternatively, if the examining physician recommends special protective measures for an employee (e.g., use of a powered air purifying respirator) or recommends limitations on an employee's exposure to lead, then the employer must implement these recommendations.

 Recommendations may be more stringent than the specific provisions of the standard.
 The examining physician, therefore, is given broad flexibility to tailor special protective procedures to the needs of individual employees.
 This flexibility extends to the evaluation and management of pregnant workers and male and female workers who are planning to raise children.
 Based on the history, physical examination, and laboratory studies, the physician might recommend special protective measures or medical removal for an employee who is pregnant or who is planning to conceive a child when, in the physician's judgment, continued exposure to lead at the current job would pose a significant risk.
 The return of the employee to his or her former job status, or the removal of special protections or limitations, depends upon the examining physician determining that the employee is no longer at increased risk of material impairment or that special measures are no longer needed.

-During the period of any form of special protection or removal, the employer must maintain the worker's earnings, seniority, and other employment rights and benefits (as though the worker had not been removed) for a period of up to 18 months.
+During the period of any form of special protection or removal, the employer must maintain the worker's earnings, seniority, and other employment rights and benefits (as though the worker had not been removed) for a period of up to 18 months or for as long as the job the employee was removed from lasts if less than 18 months.
 This economic protection will maximize meaningful worker participation in the medical surveillance program, and is appropriate as part of the employer's overall obligation to provide a safe and healthful workplace.
 The provisions of MRP benefits during the employee's removal period may, however, be conditioned upon participation in medical surveillance.